Chester Canal: Traffic

 The canal company carried goods in their own boats, and produced a report on the four years from August 1846 to June 1850 in 1851.
 This showed an income of £180,746 from tolls, and identified six main types of traffic.
 These included iron goods from the Wolverhampton area to Liverpool; limestone from Trevor and Crickheath to Nantwich or Wappenshall on the Shrewsbury Canal, with a back trade in iron ore from near Burslem; general merchandise, which was carried between Chester and Liverpool; and general merchandise for Shropshire and North Wales.
 All of these were profitable.
 The carriage of general goods from Birmingham to Liverpool and the Chester coal trade both made a small loss.

 Once the canals were owned by the London and North Western Railway, restrictions were imposed on what they could carry, and the canals failed to make sufficient money to cover the interest on mortgages.
 However, they made a substantial operating profit for some years.
 Around 1850, the average annual income was £104,638, which yielded a surplus of £45,885.
 Most of the income was from carrying, and by 1870, income had risen to £143,976, although this only yielded a surplus of £11,727.
 Total traffic was 855,462 tons in 1858, but this had dropped to 742,315 tons in 1868.
 The carrying business was expanded in the 1870s, but although turnover increased, operating profits fell dramatically, to just £1,568 in 1876.
-By 1905, total traffic was 469,950 tons, nearly all of it in boats owned by the company, and between the 1870s and the onset of the First World War the company sometimes made a small operating profit and sometimes a loss.
+By 1905, total traffic was 469,950 tons, nearly all of it in boats owned by the company, and between the 1870s and the onset of World War I the company sometimes made a small operating profit and sometimes a loss.
 Following the end of the war, working hours were cut, wages increased, and the cost of materials increased.
 Losses escalated, to £153,318 on an income of £227,845 in 1920, and carriage by the company ceased in 1921, in an attempt to reduce losses.
 433,230 tons of goods carried in 1929 had dropped to 151,144 tons in 1940, by which time income from tolls was £17,763, and total income was £40,985.